distriqt/ANE-Exceptions/README.md

 ## Documentation

+Latest documentation can be found in the [documentation site](https://docs.airnativeextensions.com/docs/exceptions) along with the [asdocs](https://docs.airnativeextensions.com/asdocs/exceptions).

 This extension is very simple in the implementation, having only 2 main functions.

 To start catching exceptions you simply call `setUncaughtExceptionHandler()` at